Human parainfluenza viruses: Viral structure and organisation

-With the advent of reverse genetics, it has been found that the most efficient human parainfluenza viruses (in terms of replication and transcription) have a genome nucleotide total that is divisible by the number 6.
+With the advent of reverse genetics, it has been found that the most efficient human parainfluenza viruses (in terms of replication and transcription) have a total genome nucleotide count that is divisible by 6.
 This has led to the "rule of six" being coined.
 Exceptions to the rule have been found, and its exact advantages are not fully understood.

-Electrophoresis has shown that the molecular weight of the proteins for the four HPIVs are similar (with the exception of the phosphoprotein, which shows significant variation).
+Electrophoresis studies have shown that the molecular weight of the proteins of the four HPIVs is similar (except for the phosphoprotein, which shows significant variation).

 Viral entry and replication

-Viral replication is initiated only after successful entry into a cell by attachment and fusion between the virus and the host cell lipid membrane.
-Viral RNA (vRNA) is initially associated with nucleoprotein (NP), phosphoprotein (P) and the large protein (L).
-The hemagglutinin–neuraminidase (HN) is involved with viral attachment and thus hemadsorption and hemagglutination.
+Viral replication is initiated only after successful entry into a cell by attachment and fusion between the virus and the host cell's lipid membrane.
+Viral RNA (vRNA) is initially associated with nucleoprotein (NP), phosphoprotein (P), and the large protein (L).
+Hemagglutinin–neuraminidase (HN) is involved in viral attachment and thus hemadsorption and hemagglutination.
 Furthermore, the fusion (F) protein is important in aiding the fusion of the host and viral cellular membranes, eventually forming syncytia.

-Initially the F protein is in an inactive form (F_{0}) but can be cleaved by proteolysis to form its active form, F_{1} and F_{2}, linked by di-sulphide bonds.
+Initially, the F protein is in an inactive form (F_{0}) but can be cleaved by proteolysis to form its active form, F_{1} and F_{2}, linked by disulfide bonds.
 Once complete, this is followed by the HPIV nucleocapsid entering the cytoplasm of the cell.
-Subsequently, genomic transcription occurs using the viruses own 'viral RNA-dependent RNA polymerase' (L protein).
+Subsequently, genomic transcription occurs using the virus's own viral RNA-dependent RNA polymerase (L protein).
 The cell's own ribosomes are then tasked with translation, forming the viral proteins from the viral mRNA.

-Towards the end of the process, (after the formation of the viral proteins) the replication of the viral genome occurs.
-Initially, this occurs with the formation of a positive-sense RNA (intermediate step, necessary for producing progeny), and finally, negative-sense RNA is formed which is then associated with the nucleoprotein.
+Towards the end of the process (after the formation of the viral proteins), the viral genome is replicated.
+Initially, this occurs with the formation of a positive-sense RNA (an intermediate step necessary for producing progeny), and finally, negative-sense RNA is formed, which is then associated with the nucleoprotein.
 This may then be either packaged and released from the cell by budding or used for subsequent rounds of transcription and replication.

-The observable and morphological changes that can be seen in infected cells include the enlargement of the cytoplasm, decreased mitotic activity and 'focal rounding', with the potential formation of multi-nucleate cells (syncytia).
+The observable morphological changes in infected cells include enlargement of the cytoplasm, decreased mitotic activity, and focal rounding, with the potential formation of multinucleate cells (i.e., syncytia).

-The pathogenicity of HPIVs is mutually dependent on the viruses having the correct accessory proteins that are able to elicit anti-interferon properties.
+The pathogenicity of HPIVs is mutually dependent on the viruses having the correct accessory proteins that can elicit anti-interferon properties.
 This is a major factor in the clinical significance of disease.